Effective-Altruism-Finland/altruismi.fi-nettisivut/content/activities.en.md

 If you want to contribute to organizing our activities, or would like help and ideas for implementing your own effective altruism related project, you can join one of our **co-working sessions**, which take place every Wednesday starting 18:00 on our [Discord](https://discord.gg/UwtykUk).

 We also have a **career club** of people who meet fortnightly to discuss self-improvement and short and long term career development on a more personal level.
-If you'd like to join the career club, you can bring it up in your 1-on-1, or send an email to [helsinki@altruismi.f](mailto:helsinki@altruismi.f)!
+If you'd like to join the career club, you can bring it up in your 1-on-1, or send an email to [helsinki@altruismi.fi](mailto:helsinki@altruismi.fi)!

 We also occasionally organize workshops on topics such as career planning and decision-making skills.